fernandapedley/estimating-unmet-adhd-demand/docs/index.md

 * NHS England ADHD Data Improvement Plan documentation
 * NHS England ADHD data dictionary and submission guidance

-Further details on data preparation, cleaning and analysis methods are available on the Methodology page.
+Further details on data preparation, cleaning and analytical methods are available on the Methodology page.

 ---